Key Takeaways

 A beard transplant is a specialized application of follicular unit extraction (FUE) or Direct Hair Implantation (DHI) technology.
 Individual hair follicles are harvested from a donor area - typically the back and sides of the scalp, where hair is genetically resistant to loss - and surgically implanted into the face in precisely calculated angles and densities to create a natural, full beard.

-The demand for beard transplants has grown by over 300% in the past five years, driven by cultural aesthetics, the desire to cover facial scars (including acne scarring and surgical scars), and the increasing normalization of aesthetic procedures among men.
+The demand for beard transplants has grown significantly in recent years, with the ISHRS Practice Census noting a sharp increase in facial hair restoration procedures.
+This growth is driven by cultural aesthetics, the desire to cover facial scars (including acne scarring and surgical scars), and the increasing normalization of aesthetic procedures among men.

 Who Is a Candidate for Beard Transplant?